What Is Fluoroscopy and How to Prepare

 Also, no matter what amount of radiation exposure you receive, there’s always the small risk of developing radiation-induced cancer down the road.
 When you require a fluoroscopic procedure, the advantages often far outweigh the risks.

 While the fluoroscopy procedure isn’t painful in itself, some aspects of preparing for the test, such as accessing a vein or artery for angiography or injection into a joint, may be painful.
-In these situations, our Envision Radiology technologist takes possible measures to make you comfortable.
+In these situations, our Envision Imaging technologist takes possible measures to make you comfortable.
 These could include:

 - Conscious sedation: Medications to make you sleepy.